 This page tells you all about the basics of camping.
 However, you may prefer to read some great hints and tips on going camping with your boyfriend or girlfriend.

-Camping is an outdoor recreational activity, in which the campers get away from civilization and enjoy nature while spending one or more nights at a campsite.
-They may use a tent, a primitive structure, or no shelter at all.
+Camping is an outdoor recreational activity where people give up the luxury of a nice warm solid house for a flimsy canvas tent to enjoy nature while spending one or more nights at a campsite.
+They may use a tent, a primitive structure, a camping hammock or no shelter at all.
 Camping is often restricted by law to designated sites in order to prevent campers from damaging the environment.

 Camping as a recreational activity became popular in the early 20th century.
 Campers frequent national parks, other publicly owned natural areas, and privately owned campgrounds.

-Camping describes a wide range of activities.
-Survivalist campers set off with little more than their boots, whereas recreational vehicle travelers arrive equipped with their own electricity, heat, and patio furniture.
-Camping may be an end unto itself, but often it is done in conjunction with other activities, such as hiking, swimming, fishing and binge drinking.
+Camping may be an end unto itself, but often it is done in conjunction with other activities, such as hiking, wild swimming, fishing and binge drinking.
 It may be combined with hiking either as backpacking or as a series of day hikes from a central location.
-(For information about residential youth camping, try “Summer Camp.”)

 Some people vacation in permanent camps with cabins and other facilities (such as hunting camps or children”s summer camps), but a stay at such a camp is usually not considered ”camping”.
 The term camping (or the slightly sarcastic camping out) may also be applied to those who live outdoors out of necessity (as in the case of the homeless) or for people waiting overnight in very long lines (queues).
 It does not, however, apply to cultures whose technology does not include sophisticated dwellings.
 Camping may be referred to colloquially as roughing it.